 Dear Religious Leader,

-As various local and state elections draw near, candidates and their supporters may seek help or endorsements from your house of worship.
-Thus, this is a good time to familiarize yourself with the law governing electioneering by nonprofit organizations.
+As another election day draws near, political candidates and those who support them may ask for assistance or endorsement from your house of worship.
+It would therefore be prudent for you to familiarize yourself with the law governing electioneering by non-profits.

-The First Amendment protects the right of all Americans, religious leaders included, to speak out on religious, moral and political issues.
-However, houses of worship and other nonprofit entities classified under Section 501(c)(3) of the Internal Revenue Service Tax Code are barred from endorsing or opposing candidates for public office and may not intervene directly or indirectly in partisan campaigns between candidates in any way.
+The First Amendment absolutely protects the right of all Americans, including religious leaders, to discuss political issues from the pulpit.
+But houses of worship and other non-profit groups classified under Section 501(c)(3) of the Internal Revenue Code are expressly prohibited from intervening in elections by endorsing or opposing candidates for public office; they may not directly or indirectly intervene in partisan campaigns between candidates in any way.